OpenEvalProject/evals/manuscripts/elife-44766/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/44766/elife-44766-fig6-v2.jpg)

 **Figure 6.:** The rate constants were calculated for the N to N** transition using equilibrium constant K2 and time constant τ2 obtained from PET FCS ACFs.
 The rate constants of (a) contact formation and (b) dissociation for the W144-C199 and W171-C225 segments in the native state, in the absence and the presence of 150 mM NaCl, are shown.
-Error bars represent the standard deviations obtained from at least two independent repeats of each experiment.10.7554/eLife.44766.025Figure 6—source data 1.
+Error bars represent the standard deviations obtained from at least two independent repeats of each experiment.

 It was observed that the rate constant of the N → N** transition measured for the α2-α3 segment by monitoring fluctuations in W171/C225-Atto moPrP, was nearly an order of magnitude slower than that measured for the α1-α3 segment, by monitoring fluctuations in W144/C199-Atto moPrP (Figure 6a).
 This is likely because of the structural constraints imposed by the disulphide bond present in moPrP, which staples together the α2-α3 segment, and also by the packing interactions and salt bridges present in the core, which restrict the conformational dynamics in this region.
 On the other hand, the α1-β1-β2 sub-domain is attached to the core α2-α3 domain through a long flexible loop, which allows rapid structural fluctuations.